HD Wallets

 For example, this is what our master extended private key looks like when serialized:

-We can then make this in to an address by base58check encoding it:
+We can then make this into an address by base58check encoding it:

 This is now a more useful format for our extended private key, as it's easier to share between computers and import in to wallets.